Odontomachus: Overview

 Commonly known as trap-jaw ants, species in Odontomachus have a pair of large, straight mandibles capable of opening 180°.
 These jaws are locked in place by an internal mechanism, and can snap shut on prey or objects when sensory hairs on the inside of the mandibles are touched.
 The mandibles are powerful and fast, giving the ant its common name.
 The mandibles either kill or maim the prey, allowing the ant to bring it back to the nest.
 Odontomachus ants can simply lock and snap their jaws again if one bite is not enough, or to cut off bits of larger food.
 The mandibles also permit slow and fine movements for other tasks such as nest building and care of larvae.
 The ants were also observed to use their jaws as a catapult to eject intruders or fling themselves backwards to escape a threat.

 The larvae of trap-jaw ants are remarkable in being ornamented with long spikes and presenting dorsal adhesive pads for fixation onto internal ant nest walls.
 They are carnivorous, extremely active larvae.
 Apparently, they undergo three larval moults before entering metamorphosis.
 Their larvae use substrate to spin cocoons.

 Diet

-Trap-jaw ants are mostly carnivorous, but will also consume nectar, insect honeydew and ripe fruit.
+Trap-jaw ants are mostly carnivorous, but also consume nectar, insect honeydew, and ripe fruit.